|March 3rd, 2016|

 Jeff Kaufman (9/06)

-A1 (4) Long lines forward to the left, progressing (12) Give and take to the gents site (new neighbor), swing A2 (8) Ladies chain (to partner) (8) Star left 1x (hands across) B1 (8) Gents start half a hey by the left (8) Gypsy partner right 1.5 B2 (8) Gents start half a hey by the left (8) Partner swing
+A1 (4) Slice left to progress (12) Give and take to the gents site (new neighbor), swing A2 (8) Ladies chain (to partner) (8) Star left 1x (hands across) B1 (8) Gents start half a hey by the left (8) Gypsy partner right 1.5 B2 (8) Gents start half a hey by the left (8) Partner swing

 What's funny to me, though, is that I don't really know how people started calling this dance!
 I put it up on my website when I wrote it in 2006.
 It sat there, alongside some dances that really didn't work at all , and in Michael Dyck apparently found it and added it to his Contradance Index.
 And now when I book callers for BIDA people I've never met sometimes say "oh, and I really like your dance, Fat Bear's Reel".

 There are definitely some missing steps between "it got added to the index" and "people I don't know call it," and I'd be curious to know what those are.
 Who saw it in the index and thought it would be fun?
 Who noticed that the star-hey transition works best with a hands-across star and a pull-by?

 I'm also amused by the band playing AAGF over the A-part of Bus Stop near the end of their set, which I believe was a Free Raisins idea.

 A few years ago I took those dances down, since I really didn't want anyone to miss how non-functional they were and have a bad time calling them.